Emscripten: Software archiving

 In December 2014, the Internet Archive launched a DOSBox emulator compiled in Emscripten to provide browser-based access to thousands of archived MS-DOS and PC programs.

 Creation

-Emscripten was created by Alon Zakai in 2010, motivated by his desire to port his fork of the open source first-person shooter game Sauerbraten, known as Syntensity, to the web.
-Sauerbraten (also known as Cube 2) is an open source FPS game, and Syntensity was Zakai's project that extended the Cube 2 Engine for greater flexibility.
+Emscripten was created by Alon Zakai in 2010, motivated by his desire to port his fork of the open-source first-person shooter game Sauerbraten, known as Syntensity, to the web.
+Sauerbraten (also known as Cube 2) is an open-source FPS game, and Syntensity was Zakai's project that extended the Cube 2 Engine for greater flexibility.
 Observing the increasing shift of applications to web browsers, Zakai began developing Emscripten as an LLVM-to-JavaScript compiler, aiming to make it possible to run existing C and C++ code, such as game engines, directly in the browser.
 In early blog posts, Zakai explained that his long-term goal was "to run Syntensity, or a smaller version of it, on the web", and Emscripten was released as open source shortly after its initial development, making it available for the broader community to experiment with and contribute to.

+In 2019, Emscripten changed from producing JavaScript or asm.js output by default to producing code in the WebAssembly binary format added by browsers in response to the challenges of using verbose JavaScript as a compilation target.
+Unlike the prior asm.js backend, the WebAssembly code generator backend was merged into upstream LLVM development and is shared between Emscripten and other tools producing WebAssembly.